 - Use a slower travel speed for thicker metal.
 The direction of cutter (sideways, backward, forward) is at the option of the cutter.

 - Move the cutter as quickly as possible.

 - If using compressed air, make sure it is free of moisture.
 There is an air filter available for the line that can condition the air for improved plasma arc cutting quality.

-The metals usually cut with this process are the aluminums and stainless steels.
-The process can also be used for cutting most iron free metals (non-ferrous) as well as:
+The metals usually cut with this process are the aluminum and stainless steel.
+The process can also be used for cutting most iron-free metals (non-ferrous) as well as: